MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

 :::image type="content" source="media\environment-introduction\env-save-and-publish.png" alt-text="Save and Publish the changes":::

 - The **Save** button becomes active when there are changes that have not been saved.
 If you refresh the page without saving, all pending changes will be lost.
 If any section contains invalid input, the Save button will be disabled.
 The Save action applies to all unsaved changes in both *Libraries* and *Spark compute* sections.
 - The **Publish** button becomes active when there are changes that have not yet been published.
 You can directly publish these changes without first saving them.
-Clicking the Publish button will take you to the **Pending changes** page where you can review all the changes before publishing.
+Clicking the Publish button will take you to the *Pending changes* page where you can review all the changes before publishing.
 Once you choose to **Publish all** the changes, the Fabric Environment will run jobs on the backend to prepare the configurations for use.
 This process may take several minutes, particularly if there are library changes involved.

+> [!NOTE]
+> During the publish process, if changes involve libraries, the system will assist in downloading dependencies and resolving potential conflicts.

 A **banner** promoting Save and Publish will appear when there are pending changes.